-13 The United States in the Twentieth Century (3) UC:CSU
+13 The United States in the Twentieth Century (3) UC:CSU Lecture, 3 hours.

-A historical survey of the major political, economic, intellectual, and cultural movements and events of the Twentieth Century.
-This course fulfills the state graduation requirement in U.S. History.
+A historical survey of the major political, economic, intellectual, and cultural movements and events of the twentieth century.
+This course fulfills the state graduation requirement in U.S. History and state and local government.